atmospheric boundary layer, surface boundary layer, friction layer (s) (noun)

 , atmospheric compositions (pl)

-The chemical constituents and abundance in the Earth's atmosphere of its components: The atmospheric composition include nitrogen, oxygen, argon, carbon dioxide, water vapor, ozone, neon, helium, krypton, methane, hydrogen, and nitrous oxide.
+The chemical constituents and abundance of its components in the Earth's atmosphere: The atmospheric composition include nitrogen, oxygen, argon, carbon dioxide, water vapor, ozone, neon, helium, krypton, methane, hydrogen, and nitrous oxide.

 atmospheric condensation (s) (noun)

 The transformation of water in the air from a vapor phase to dew, fog, or to a cloud: Early the next morning Stella could see the moisture on the blades of grass on the lawn due to atmospheric condensation.